-The war, which in the sequel broke out between Great Britain and Holland, rendered the situation of our missionaries very precarious.
+The war, which in the sequel broke out between Great Britain and Holland, rendered the situation of the missionaries very precarious.
 They were for many months cut off from all communication both with Europe and North America, provisions became scarce and rose to an enormous price, and, what was still more distressing, no assistants could come to them, though their accumulated and increasing labours required the accession of several missionaries.
 These difficulties, however, were considerably lessened after the English had taken possession of the colony.

-Notwithstanding these external impediments, their exertions for the spiritual benefit of the Negroe slaves were crowned with success.
-Many were awakened and embraced the gospel; so that in 1800 the baptized Negroes amounted to three hundred and fifteen, besides a considerable number of catechumens and regular hearcrs at their chapel in PARAMARIBO.
+Notwithstanding these external impediments, their exertions for the spiritual benefit of the Negro slaves, were crowned with success.
+Many were awakened and embraced the gospel; so that in 1800, the baptized Negros amounted to three hundred and fifteen, besides a considerable number of catechumens, and regular hearers at their chapel in PARAMARIBO.

-As an additional instance, to those already related, of the unhealthiness of the climate and the devotedness of heart to God and his cause, required in persons, who engage in missionary labours in this country, it may here be mentioned, that in 1805 brothe Nitschke departed this life in the short space of a week after his arrival.
+As an additional instance, to those already related, of the unhealthiness of the climate, and the devotedness of heart to God and his cause, required in persons who engage in missionary labours in this country, it may here be mentioned, that in 1805 brother Nitschke departed this life in the short space of a week after his arrival.

-Such occurrences, which were by no means infrequent, not only proved very afflictive to the surviving missionaries, but greatly augmented their labours; for the Lord continued to prosper their work in a remarkable manner.
-In a letter, dated August the 30th, 1814, the missionaries remark: "The work of God among the Negroes in PARAMARIBO continues to increase, and we have great reason to rejoice, and take courage, when we see such marked proofs of the divine blessing upon our feeble ministry.
-Sometimes, indeed, occurrences happen which give us much pain, when, people, who have begun well turn again aside, and follow the world and the will of the flesh.
-We mourn over all such as we are obliged to exclude from our fellowship on that account.
+Such occurrences, which were by no means unfrequent, not only proved very afflictive to the surviving missionaries, but greatly augmented their labours; for the Lord continued to prosper their work in a remarkable manner.
+In a letter, dated August the 30th, 1814, the missionaries remark: "The work of God among the Negros in PARAMABIBO continues to increase, and we have great reason to rejoice, and take courage, when we see such marked proofs of the divine blessing upon our feeble ministry.
+Sometimes, indeed, occurrences happen which give us much pain, when people who have begun well, turn again aside, and follow the world and the will of the flesh.
+We mourn over all those whom we are obliged, on that account, to exclude from our fellowship.

 "Our monthly prayer-days, as likewise the communion-days, are always distinguished by a particular experience of the grace and love of our Saviour towards his flock.
-Since the commencement of the year, forty-four adults, and eight children, have been baptized; fortyfour have been made partakers of the Lord's Supper: eight adults, and eight children, have departed this life.
+Since the commencement of the year, forty-four adults and eight children have been baptized; forty-four have been made partakers of the Lord's Supper; eight adults and eight children have departed this life.
 There is also a continual accession of new people, who fill the vacancies occurring in this division, by the baptism of others.
-The meetings on Tuesday and Friday evenings, for the reading of the bible, are frequented by many hearers, particularly by strangers, whose behaviour is marked with such attention and devotion as one could hardly expect from people naturally restless and noisy."

-The benefit, derived by the Negroes from their attendance on the meetings for reading and expounding the holy scriptures, was greatly increased by the generous donation, from the British and Foreign Bible Society, of Dutch bibles and testaments, as it enabled them to read over at home and meditate upon, those portions of holy writ, which they had heard read and explained in the chapel.
-At the same time the directors of our missions provided for the instruction of the children, by publishing for their use an edition of the Summary of christian doctrine in Negroe-English.
-Since then they have likewise published the Harmony of the four gospels in the vernacular dialect of the Negroes.
-This increased the eagerness, not only of the children, but also of many adult persons to learn to read, in which several attained considerable proficiency,
+The meetings, on Tuesday and Friday evenings, for the reading of the Bible, are frequented by many hearers, particularly by strangers, whose behaviour is marked with such attention and devotion as one could hardly expect from people naturally restless and noisy."
+The benefit, derived by the Negros from their attendance on the meetings for reading and expounding the holy Scriptures, was greatly increased by the generous donation from the British and Foreign Bible Society of Dutch bibles and testaments, as it enabled them to read over at home and meditate upon those portions of holy writ, which they had heard read and explained in the chapel.
+At the same time the directors of our missions provided for the instruction of the children, by publishing for their use a Summary of Christian doctrine in Negro-English.
+Since then they have likewise published the Harmony of the four gospels in the vernacular dialect of the Negros.
+This increased the eagerness, not only of the children but also of many adult persons, to learn to read, in which several attained considerable proficiency.